 But change has consequences, and often those consequences are unexpected or outside of our control.
 Therefore, if we destabilize our environment and our lives too much, we fall back into anxiety and despair.

-So, we seem stuck: pursue too much stability and life becomes dull and uneventful; pursue too much change and we lose ourselves in superficial excess.
+So, we seem stuck: pursue too much stability and life becomes dull and uneventful, pursue too much change and we lose ourselves in superficial excess.
 Too much stability and our control feels meaningless.
 Too much change and we feel out of control.

 To resolve the paradox of control, we must pursue both stability and change simultaneously.
 That means consciously changing our lives gradually and reasonably.
 That means setting goals.
 That means incremental changes done with purpose.
 That means creating smart habits.
-That means imagining the person you desire to be and taking small, baby-steps towards that person.
+That means imagining the person you desire to be and taking small, baby steps towards that person.

 That means practicing self-discipline.

 Obviously, some people will desire more stability than change and others will desire more change than stability—after all, everyone’s thermostats are set to different temperatures.
-So, the correct amount of self-discipline for you might be different from me and vice-versa.
+So, the correct amount of self-discipline for you might be different from me and vice versa.
 But the principle remains: we achieve both stability and change through steady, controlled discipline.

-The Paradox of Choice: Commitment versus Freedom
+2. The Paradox of Choice: Commitment vs Freedom

 Jean-Paul Sartre was a dark dude.
 A brilliant writer, he was captured by the Nazis and held in a prison camp for nine months.
 Upon release, he joined the French resistance, regularly risking his life in efforts to undermine some Nazi scum.